 As you’ll soon discover, square foot raised beds are versatile and can also be used in much larger gardens, too.
 This system is sure to mend hurt feelings for gardeners that have previously been very disappointed with past growing failures.
 With an organic square-foot vegetable patch, everything becomes simple.

-How to construct your organic square-foot vegetable patch
+How to build an organic square-foot veggie bed

 To build your own square-foot vegetable bed, no need to have years of building experience.
 Simply being an occasional DIY type person is more than enough.
 Simply keep in mind that the result should help you grow your vegetables easily, which will make gardening a pleasure and not a chore.